Our Staff

 Married for 34 years, David and his lovely wife Robin first served at a church in the hills of West Virginia.
 The years since have taken them through various ministry positions in five different states.
 A few years ago, God brought them back to the mountains and he now serves as Lead Preaching Minister at Colonial Heights Christian Church in Kingsport, Tennessee.

-Though they have two adult married children whom they love, it's their granddaughters they adore.
+Though they have two adult married children whom they love, it's their precious grandchildren they adore.
 Spending time with family and friends is David's favorite past time, and it's even better if done in his Jeep on a drive through the mountains, on a golf course, listening to music or in laughter and conversation around a bonfire.

 God's longing for all to know Him is David's heartbeat.
 Whether ministering at the local church or teaming with old friends in Walking Stick Retreats, his journey calls him to pour out his passion for the broken and wounded among us.